LiaPlayground/Symposium-on-International-Teaching-2021/README.md

                              --{{3}}--
-The follwoing table might look like an bar-chart, since the first column does not contain any numbers.
-But instead this could be identified as categories.
+The following table might look like a bar-chart, since the first column does not contain any numbers.
+But instead, this could be identified as categories.

                               {{3-5}}